 You can easily tell Plum whether you want to increase or decrease the amount you’re willing to save.
 You can also check your Plum balance or get some handy insights about your current account.
 You can get summaries for how much you have spent over the last week, month or by category.

 In just under 1 year, having Plum linked to my current account helped me put away over £1000.
 Something that I could never have done without it!

 When Plum sets money aside for you, it is moved from your bank account, to a protected bank account by our partner MangoPay, which is regulated to hold your money as an ‘Authorized Electronic Money provider’.
 This bank account is not FSCS protected, but is subject to strict European regulation, meaning that in the unlikely event that Plum, MangoPay, or the bank should go bust, you will get all of your money back.

 What interest rate do you get on your savings?

 Plum offers several options for you to earn a return on your money, mainly through investing in stocks and bonds.
 There are several funds in which you can invest, all offering different rates of return in the region of 5-23%.
-This is pretty impressive when you think of the interest you would get if you placed the money into an ISA.
+This is pretty impressive when you think of the interest you would get if you placed the money into a cash ISA.